Providence Alliance for Catholic Teachers (PACT)

 PACT members teach classes in language arts, English literature, British and American literature, history, biology, chemistry, physics, mathematics, Spanish, religious studies, and other subject areas.
 They also coach sports teams, act as advisors to students, and are leaders of school retreats.

-Education graduates, who already possess teacher certification, follow a Master of Education program in Special Education, School Administration or Literacy and teach in elementary, middle, or high school programs.
+Education graduates, who already possess teacher certification, follow a Master of Education program in School Administration or Literacy and teach in elementary, middle, or high school.

 Pictured Above Right: A PACT 13 teacher at Bellesini Academy in Lawrence, MA.